 For example, let’s say you are getting up to speak in front of a class.
 Your heart starts to pound.
 Your palms get sweaty.
 You feel nauseous.
 According to the James-Lange Theory, this process happens first.
 Then, we assign an emotion to these sensations.
 You’re nervous.

-Until the 1920s, this was the biggest theory in the study of our emotions.
+Until the 1920s, this was the biggest theory in studying our emotions.
 Then Cannon and Bard came around.

 Criticism of the James-Lange Theory